fossasia/susi_linux/README.md

 <img src="https://raw.github.com/fossasia/susi_linux/docs/images/workflow.svg">

-## To Use PiHat as a default Audio Driver
+## To Use the ReSpeaker 2 Mic Array as a default Audio Driver
  * User can use `pacmd` to change the audio card to piHat
   - Use the following commands
      - `pacmd list-sinks` to check the index of the device